armory/documentation/_spinnaker_install_admin_guides/orca-sql.md

 ```
 pollers:
-  orchestration-migrator:
+  orchestrationMigrator:
     enabled: true
-    interval-ms: 1800000
+    intervalMs: 1800000
-  pipeline-migrator:
+  pipelineMigrator:
     enabled: true
-    interval-ms: 1800000  # After how much time the migration process is going to start
+    intervalMs: 1800000  # After how much time the migration process is going to start
 ```

 Once everything has been migrated (you will see logs in the orca pod about the migration process) you can remove these settings.